nextpyp/pyp/docs/known-issues.rst

 Common problems
 ---------------

-.. nextpyp:: Bad Request error or website doesn't load
+. nextpyp:: Information on Jobs panel does not update
     :collapsible: open

-    - **Problem**: Bad Request: Your browser sent a request that this server could not understand.
-Size of a request header field exceeds server limit.
-    - **Solution**: This can be caused by a browser incompatibility issue with Google Chrome and Safari.
-Try clearing up the cache or using the Mozilla Firefox browser instead.

-.. nextpyp:: Information on jobs panel does not update
-    :collapsible: open

-    - **Problem**: ``nextPYP`` streams information from SLURM through and HTTP-socket connection.
+    - **Problem**: When a cluster is attached, ``nextPYP`` streams information from SLURM through and HTTP-socket connection.
 If the connection is dropped, the information will not longer be updated on the web page.
 When this happens, the icon :fa:`plug` will appear at the top of the page.
     - **Solution**: Click the icon :fa:`plug` and select :bdg-primary:`Reconnect`.
 The icon should then change into :fa:`wifi`, indicating that the connection has been reestablished.

 .. nextpyp:: Jobs run perpetually
     :collapsible: open

-    - **Problem**: The jobs panel shows that processes are running (spinning cogs) even after processing has finished.
+    - **Problem**: The Jobs panel shows that processes are running (spinning cogs) even after processing has finished.
     - **Solution**: Cancel the jobs using the red button :fa:`ban` in the jobs panel.
 If the problem persist, consult the :doc:`troubleshooting<../install/troubleshooting>` section and report any problems using the Github's `discussion board <https://github.com/orgs/nextpyp/discussions>`_.

 .. nextpyp:: No logs to highlight, job run is too old